|International Training Program in Pedagogy [website]

 Scholarship applications are accepted in the fall and spring of each year, and Internship applications are accepted in the spring of each year.
 For more information and to begin an application please visit our website at siuenoyce.org.

 The Diversity Committee actively promotes diversity within the School of Education, Health, and Human Behavior by providing workshops and resources to help guide the School’s work in recruiting, developing, and retaining a diverse faculty and student body.
 The Diversity Committee works in coordination with the University Diversity Council.

-Learning for Democracy: An International Journal of Thought and Practice, Caroline R. Pryor, Editor is housed in the Department of Curriculum and Instruction, School of Education.
+Learning for Democracy: An International Journal of Thought and Practice, Caroline R. Pryor, Editor is housed in the Department of Curriculum and Instruction, School of Education, Health and Human Behavior.
 Formerly published by Dr. Joanna Swann and colleagues at the University of Brighton, UK, the journal welcomes articles, dialogues, notes, book reviews and further comments thereon, in keeping with editorial policy, as set out in the founding Editor’s remarks.

 The SIUE Library of Congress Teaching with Primary Sources (TPS) program works with area K-12 schools and educational organizations by offering a professional development program to assist teachers in using the Library of Congress’ rich reservoir of digitized primary source materials.

-Vitae Scholasticae: The Journal of Educational Biography is published by the International Society for Educational Biography (ISEB)and housed in SIUE’s Department of Educational Leadership in the School of Education.
+Vitae Scholasticae: The Journal of Educational Biography is published by the International Society for Educational Biography (ISEB)and housed in SIUE’s Department of Educational Leadership in the School of Education, Health and Human Behavior.
 This peer-reviewed journal welcomes manuscripts that deal with the lives of educators or people whose lives are educative.
 Book reviews are also welcome.
 The editor is Linda Morice.